Topoetry/AnOMR/README.md

 # AnOMR
 Another Optimus Manager for Runit

 Partially unfinished, but functionnal set of shell scripts for managing an optimus laptop (the pure nvidia/discrete gpu is quite broken, I'll certainely fix in a while since I do not use it for now).
-(And the switch from integrated to discrete gpu needs to relaunch DM from tty)
+(And the switch option needs to relaunch DM from tty)